dg7s/object-oriented-programming-cpp/README.md

 The game begins with the 9th doKTOr, undergoing regeneration on specific fields.

 ## Dice
-Three dice: regular, depleting, and faulty.
+Three dice: common, defective, and deteriorating.
 Players choose a die before each roll.

 ## Players
-Computer players with different strategies: random, traditional, experimenting, and cautious.
+Computer players with different strategies: random, traditional, experimenting, and wary.

 ## Ending the Game
 The 13th doKTOr reaching the end field wins.
 The game continues until the end of the winning round.